GDP monthly estimate, UK: May 2024

 3. The services sector

-Overall, the services sector is estimated to have grown by 0.2% in the three months to February 2024 compared with the three months to November 2023, with output in 8 of the 14 subsectors rising over this period.
+Overall, the services sector is estimated to have grown by 1.1% in the three months to May 2024, compared with the three months to February 2024.
+This is the strongest three-monthly growth rate since December 2021.
+There was widespread growth, with output in 10 of the 14 sub-sectors rising over this period.

-Professional, scientific and technical activities was the largest positive contributor to the rise in services output in this three-month period, growing by 1.1% in the three months to February 2024.
-The next largest contributions came from admin and support service activities, which grew by 1.6% and transportation and storage, with output here rising by 2.2%.
+Professional, scientific and technical activities was the largest positive contributor to the rise in services output in this three-month period, growing by 2.5% in the three months to May 2024.
+The next largest contribution came from administrative and support service activities, which grew by 3.2%, and from human health and social work activities where output rose by 1.7%.

-On the month, services output is estimated to have grown by 0.1% in February 2024, following a rise of 0.3% in January 2024 (revised up from 0.2% in our previous publication), with 8 of the 14 subsectors showing growth in February.
-Figure 3 shows both the monthly and the three-month contributions from the services sector to gross domestic product (GDP) growth in February 2024.
+On the month, services output is estimated to have grown by 0.3% in May 2024, following a rise of 0.3% in April 2024 (revised up from a growth of 0.2% in our last publication), with 8 of the 14 services subsectors showing growth in May 2024.
+This is the fifth consecutive monthly growth in services output.
+Figure 3 shows both the monthly and the three-month contributions from the services sector to GDP growth in May 2024.

-An overview of data sources used in our estimates of service output can be found in our data sources catalogue.
+An overview of data sources used in our estimates of service output can be found in our GDP(o) data sources catalogue.
 The Monthly Business Survey (MBS) is used for 42.9% of the services sector by industry weight.
-In February 2024, the turnover response rate for the MBS element of the services sector was 84.1%.
-We would expect this to increase over time as more responses are received and any new data will be included in future monthly GDP releases.
-For context, the average turnover response rate for the service sector in 2022 and 2023 now stand at 97.0% and 96.9%.
+In May 2024, the turnover response rate for the MBS element of the services sector was 86.6%.
+We would expect this to increase over time as more responses are received.
+Any new data will be included in future monthly GDP releases.
+For context, the average turnover response rate for the service sector in 2022 and 2023 now stand at 97.0% and 97.4%, respectively.

 Consumer-facing services

-More detailed breakdowns on services are available in our Index of Services, UK: February 2024.
+More detailed breakdowns on services are available in our Index of Services, UK: May 2024 bulletin.

 Nôl i'r tabl cynnwys